rinisvs/AzureAI_Hackathon/Code/readme.txt

-Provide the following secret keys in order to execute the notebook
+Provide the following secret keys and endpoint urls to execute the notebook

 # Azure OpenAI API Key and Endpoint
 AZURE_OPENAI_API_KEY=<your Azure OPENAI service secret key>